apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**How does Trump envoy Keith Kellogg want to end the Russia-Ukraine war?**
+**High-ranking military official in China placed under investigation, defense ministry says**

-You can read more about it [here](https://www.aljazeera.com/news/2024/11/28/how-does-trump-envoy-keith-kellogg-want-to-end-the-russia-ukraine-war).
+You can read more about it [here](https://apnews.com/article/china-military-official-investigation-4c38fcbf89b8ed8a31c7774ce448d6f5).

 ## Requirements
 - Python 3.8